nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

   content: <p>We build relationships thoughtfully, and this approach takes time.
 Over
-    multiple conversations, we will seek to understand how we can support you, and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.</p><p>You can read more about our <a href="https://www.tezzafoods.com/join/the-process" title="">hiring process here</a>.</p><p>To apply, please email <strong>join@tezzafoods.com</strong>
+    multiple conversations, we will seek to understand how we can support you, and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.
+You can learn about <a href="https://www.tezzafoods.com/values" title="">our values here</a>.</p><p>You can read more about our <a href="https://www.tezzafoods.com/join/the-process" title="">hiring process here</a>.</p><p>To apply, please email <strong>join@tezzafoods.com</strong>
     with a resume and responses to the following prompts (a conversational, unpolished tone is fine):</p><ol><li><p>What motivates you right now?
 When you think about